School performance report – 2015 school year

 The Hutchins School is an Anglican day and boarding school for boys and is one of Australia’s oldest and most distinguished schools and, from establishment in 1846 has exhibited a commitment to excellence in all academic and co-curricular undertakings.
 The School has a progressive and forward-looking curriculum.
 The Hutchins School is located 5 kilometres from the CBD of Hobart, Tasmania’s capital city, and twenty minutes from the Hobart airport.
 The main campus lies on the slopes of Mount Nelson, overlooking the picturesque River Derwent.
 Its facilities are extensive and include modern classrooms, science and computer laboratories, three libraries, a performing arts centre, a chapel and the student boarding residence at Burbury House.

 Hutchins is a founder-member of the International Coalition of Boys’ Schools and is a member of the Independent Schools Tasmania.
-In 2011, The Hutchins School became a member of the Council of International Schools (CIS).
+In 2014, The Hutchins School became an accredited member of the Council of International Schools (CIS).
 The Headmaster is a member of the Association of Heads of Independent Schools of Australia.

 The Hutchins School Board is governed by the Christ College Act 1926 and is responsible for the Governance of the School.

 The Board consists of nine members: the Bishop as Visitor, three members appointed by the Visitor, five members by The Hutchins School Old Boys’ Association and one by the Christ College Trust.
 The current Chairman is Mr David Morris.

 The Headmaster is appointed by The Hutchins School Board and is responsible for the activities and operations of the School and the co-ordination of the Board’s activities as requested by the Chairman.
 The Business Manager is appointed likewise.
 The Headmaster, Deputy Headmaster and the Business Manager are not members of the Board but attend all meetings of the Board and of its subcommittees.

 Hutchins provides an inspirational education where each boy develops his personal best and is willing to serve his community as an informed active citizen; locally, nationally and globally.